Hyperbolicity, automorphic forms and Siegel modular varieties: Siegel modular varieties

 \end{proof}

 Theorem \ref{siegel} is an immediate corollary of Proposition \ref{siegel2} and Theorem \ref{pseudo}.

 \

-Theorem \ref{siegel3} is a consequence of Theorem \ref{siegel}, since a nonconstant principally polarized abelian variety over $k$, a complex function field of genus $\leq 1$, which admits a level-$n$ structure induces a nonconstant holomorphic map $\bC \to \overline{\mathcal{A}_g(n)}$ whose image does not lie in $D$.
+Theorem \ref{siegel3} is a consequence of Theorem \ref{siegel}, since a non-constant principally polarized abelian variety over $k$, a complex function field of genus $\leq 1$, which admits a level-$n$ structure induces a non-constant holomorphic map $\bC \to \overline{\mathcal{A}_g(n)}$ whose image does not lie in $D$.